dcos/examples/1.8/ceph/README.md

 ```bash
 /dev/xvdb on /dcos/volume0 type xfs (rw,relatime,seclabel,attr2,inode64,noquota)
 ```

+### Restart Mesos agent to recognize and add the newly mounted volumes

 Finally, in all nodes to be used for Ceph, finish the configuration by stopping the `dcos-mesos-slave` process, clearing the resource cache, and restarting it: